owowed/userscript-common/README.md

 // ...
 // ==/UserScript==
 ```
 Replace "\<filename-here>" with the library available in the repository.
-For example, to use the `mutation-observer.js` library, you must add this line:
+For example, to include the `mutation-observer.js` library, you must add this line into your userscript header:
 ```javascript
 // @require  https://github.com/owowed/userscript-common/raw/main/mutation-observer.js
 ```